sybrew/the-seo-framework/readme.txt

 		* `AutoDescription_TermData::term_meta_delete()`
 	* `AutoDescription_Query::get_the_real_ID()` processing time has been significantly reduced within the admin area.
 	* The theme doing it right transient has been changed into a permanent transient, this means it's autoloaded with all other options.
 This transient acts like an option and is flushed on theme change.
+	* WordPress VIP coding standards, including:
+		* External pinging URLs are now cleaned prior to sending the request.
+		* Sitemaps query objects are now being sent through `WP_Query`, rather than get_posts().
+			* Sitemaps post queries are now suppressing filters.
+		* Translation strings are sanitatized when needed.
+		* Included better validation of superglobals.
+	* Transient and Object cache key generation based on type request now run earlier and bypass the static cache for improved performance and reduced memory heap size.
 **Changed:**
 	/
 	* Variable 'AutoDescription_Siteoptions::page_id' is now publicly accessible.
 Making it easier to add submenu items.
-NOTE rename this to admin_page_id?
 	* All class `AutoDescription_Metaboxes` metabox output function parameters have been shifted by one.
 The first parameter is now used for the (unavailable) post object.
 The second must be an array.
 This change affects the following methods:
 		* `AutoDescription_Metaboxes::title_metabox()`
 		* `AutoDescription_Metaboxes::description_metabox()`